mitul-kalariya/scrapping-webs/README.md

 Use the command `python setup.py install`.
 This will install the whole package in your virtual environment and you can use the following code and get started.
 ### Usage

-You can use the `Crawler` class and its `crawl` method to crawl the data.
-Quick example as shown below.
 ```
 # To fetch all the article links from today's date only